 The proposed development supports provincial interest by making more efficient use of finite urban land and increasing housing supply upon existing linear municipal infrastructure meant to serve the public.
 The severance is not premature, and does not compromise any future land use redevelopment considerations on adjacent lands or the remnant parcel.
-The proposed lot geometry is relatively consistent with traditional neighbourhood development practice considering the site-specific constraints and the community at large.
+The proposed lot geometry is consistent with traditional neighbourhood development practice considering the community at large.
 Neighbourhood commercial uses and public schools are also nearby.